 8. Use better planting practices.
-“Put the right plant in the right place,” Eierman says, and plant when trees or shrubs are dormant—usually in the fall, when the days are warm but the nights are cool.
-Plants will be less stressed and develop healthier root systems.
+“Put the right plant in the right place,” Eierman says, and plant at a time of year when the days are warm but the nights are cool -- the fall can be a great time to plant.
+Plants will be less stressed, require less water and develop healthier root systems.

 9. Be thoughtful about plant choices.
 Try “multiple duty plants” that provide many ecological functions, Eierman says.
 For example, blueberries have flowers that are attractive to native bumblebees, edible berries, pretty fall colors and deep roots that hold the soil.